percebus/guidelines/README.md

    **Pseudo C# example**
    ```
-   /* If in this scope I am not concerned with all the added functionality of HTMLFormElement < HTMLElement < Element
+   /* If in this scope I am not concerned with all the added functionality
+    * of HTMLFormElement < HTMLElement < Element
     * I can be more clear of what bit of code I intend to use in this scope
     */
-   IElement oElement = new HTMLFormElement(); // good.
-This will blow up here
+   // good.
+This will blow up here if HTMLFormElement does not implement IElement
+   IElement oElement = new HTMLFormElement();

    var elm = getElm(); // bad.
 This will blow up until run-time
    ```